Bipin-km/manga_inpainting/Readme.md

 # Manga Inpainting with Transformer-U-Net (T-Former)

 This repository contains the implementation of a lightweight Transformer-based U-Net (T-former) architecture for the **semantic inpainting of manga images**.
 The model is trained on the Manga109-s dataset using structural annotations to preserve high-frequency edges such as lines, borders, and text regions.
-It combines edge-aware loss, VGG-based perceptual loss, and adversarial learning in a resource-efficient framework (\~790K parameters).

 ---